Available 24/7 Free Consultations

 Read More

-The Massachusetts Appeals Court today upheld two convictions against a defendant who was found guilty of subjecting her dogs to cruel conditions.
+The Massachusetts Appeals Court today upheld a superior court judge's decision to suppress two guns found in the interior wall of the defendant's car.
 The name of the case is Commonwealth v.
-Trefry. (more…)
+Keene. (more…)

 Read More